twoutlook/speeches/mark/IP/IP_final.md

 - It took me 2 years to finish my first Pathway, Innovative Planning https://www.toastmasters.org/pathways-overview/pathways-innovative-planning-path

-- 50 * 3 = 150, coount of meeting speech in a year
+- 50 * 3 = 150, count of meeting speech for one club in one year
-  - let 10 members finish their Pathways
+  - roughly let 10 members finish their Pathways

 - idea to spread
   - network : thoughts